More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Discussion

 From a biological perspective, this demonstrates how to encode local biochemistry that, whilst not necessarily hydrodynamic, can nevertheless be crucial to function.
 We speculate that our findings may be important for the generic understanding of how actomyosin remodelling is regulated.
-That is, in addition to phosphorylation-driven molecular signalling pathways as the canonical mechanism behind the regulation of myosin II activity and/or actin filament growth, ATP concentration may also be important, suggesting a link between essential functions such as contraction or shape change and the metabolic pathways by which ATP is synthesized.
-Such ideas may even prove relevant to understand the ramifications of a compromised metabolism \cite{jansen_energy_2003,smith_development_2004}.
+That is, in addition to the molecular signalling pathways driven by phosphorylation as the canonical mechanism behind the regulation of myosin II activity and/or actin filament growth, ATP concentration may also be important, suggesting a link between essential functions such as contraction or shape change and the metabolic pathways by which ATP is synthesised.
+Such ideas may even be relevant for understanding the implications of compromised metabolism \cite{jansen_energy_2003,smith_development_2004}.